Writing Our Own Future

 I have a room set up for Isa and the twins next to me since I do not want to be too forward in asking her to stay with me even though there is enough space for us all.
 "I hope you're comfortable here.
 If you need anything, please don't hesitate to tell me—whatever it is.
 I'm just right across from you."

 "Thank you," she smiles appreciatively.
 "Good night, Legolas."

 "Good night, milady," I kiss her forehead.

 The past few days still feel surreal.
-There are many things I want to each our children and different places I want them to see.
-I am sure Galadriel would also like to see them.
-The things running through my head are making it difficult to fall asleep so I change out of my garments and put on my archer uniform.
-I thought I would go outside and stare at the moon and stars for a while.
-The night in the other world could never compare to the skies we have here.
+There are many things I want to teach our children and different places I want them to see.
+I am sure Galadriel will also like to see them.
+The things running through my head make it difficult to fall asleep so I change out of my garments and put on my archer uniform.
+I decide go outside and stare at the moon and stars for a while.
+The night in the other world can never compare to the skies we have here.
 They always hold some sort of magic I cannot describe.

 "No, I…" she is fidgeting with her words.
 "I can't sleep...again.
 Staying here again takes some getting used to."

 "Oh.
 Yes, of course."